Qwellstra/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that displays the newest lines in the current directory A script that prints words that only appear once
 A Script that displays a pattern from a file
+A script that displays lines containing a pattern